pusher/k8s-spot-price-monitor/README.md

 ### Deploy to Kubernetes
 A docker image is available at `quay.io/pusher/k8s-spot-price-monitor`.
 These images are currently built on pushes to master.
-Releases will be tagged as and when releases are made.
+Releases will be tagged.

 Sample Kubernetes manifests are available in the [deploy](deploy/) folder.